Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Minifloat Quantization

-\subsection{Minifloat Quantization}
+\section{Minifloat Quantization}

-\textbf{Minifloat Representation.} A standard IEEE floating-point (\code{FP}) format consists of three key components: a sign bit $S$, $m$ mantissa bits, and $e$ exponent bits~\cite{4610935}.
+A standard IEEE floating-point (\code{FP}) format consists of three key components: a sign bit $S \in \{0, 1\}$, an $m$-bit mantissa $M$, and an $e$-bit exponent $E$~\cite{4610935}.
 These elements sum up to the total bit-width of the format $r$.
-Given the exponent bias $b$ as the final parameter of the format, a floating-point representation is interpreted by:
+Given the exponent bias $b$ as the final parameter of the format, a normalized floating-point representation is interpreted by: